Alphabet Taps Intel to Manufacture Three Million Chips

 What happened

-The Information reported, citing people with direct knowledge of the discussions, that Alphabet's Google placed an order with Intel to manufacture more than three million tensor processing units for 2028.
-Reuters and Bloomberg covered The Information's report and said they could not independently verify the claim.
-Per Reuters, Nvidia is evaluating whether Intel's technology could be used to make a processor that combines four graphics chips into a single unit, but has not placed an order, according to The Information.
-Reuters reported that Intel shares rose sharply on the news, and The Economic Times published a story based on Reuters coverage.
+The Information reported, citing people with direct knowledge of the discussions, that Alphabet's Google placed an order with Intel to manufacture more than three million of its tensor processing units in 2028.
+Reuters and Bloomberg covered the report and said they could not independently verify it.
+Reuters reported that Intel shares rose sharply, and that Nvidia is separately evaluating whether Intel's technology could build a processor combining four graphics chips into a single package, though it has not placed an order.
+The reporting follows months in which Google tested Intel's chip-packaging technology, per Bloomberg.

 What to watch

-Observers should track whether The Information's report is corroborated by additional reporting or company disclosures, shipping timetables tied to the 2028 delivery window, and whether Nvidia or other major designers place formal orders with Intel.
-Also watch for technical disclosures about packaging approaches if multi-GPU combination chips are pursued, and for any statements from Intel, Google or Nvidia responding to the reports.
-Reuters explicitly said it could not independently verify The Information's account, and both Reuters and Bloomberg noted the Information as the primary source.
+Watch for corroboration of The Information's report through additional reporting or company disclosures, shipping timelines tied to the 2028 window, and whether Nvidia or other designers place formal orders with Intel.
+Reuters explicitly said it could not independently verify the account, and both Reuters and Bloomberg credited The Information as the primary source.

 Scoring Rationale